 You now have lots of ideas on different types of budgeting strategies that you can utilize.
 But next is the hard part — putting theory into practice.
 Here are some tips to consider as you embark on your budgeting journey:

 Overcoming Mental Barriers

-Staying disciplined to a budget is difficult.
-If you are struggling with discipline, you might start by acknowledging this.
+• Start by acknowledging the issue.
 Out loud.
 You can only fix a problem if it’s been identified.

-Next, you can create space for yourself to succeed.
-For example, put a twenty-minute block on your calendar to look over your budget every week.
+• Create space for yourself to succeed.
+For example, put a 20-minute block on your calendar to look over your budget every week.

-If you don’t keep a calendar, you could try anchoring the task of budgeting to another activity that you either enjoy (making coffee on Sunday morning) or are very good about doing regularly (such as watering your plants).
+• Try anchoring the task of budgeting to another activity that you either enjoy (making coffee on Sunday morning).
 This way, you’ll start to associate the two tasks and think about them in tandem.

 Setting Realistic Expectations

-While it’s great to have big goals, it is unlikely that you’ll make wild changes in your spending just because you set lofty targets.
+While it’s great to have big goals, it is unlikely that you’ll make sweeping changes in your spending just because you set lofty targets.
 And in fact, missing big targets could be disheartening.

 Considering Irregular Expenses